firelightrpg/PilotWave/README.md

 ## System Travel

 When traveling at a constant velocity, turning over at midpoint and constantly decelerating to the destination, travel time is expressed as the following formula, where T is travel time in days, D is distance in thousands of kilometers and A is acceleration in Gs.
+Ship maneuver drives are rated in sustained G such that an M2 drive is capable of sustained 2G travel.

 $$
 T = \sqrt{\frac{D}{A}/32.4}